JAYASREE24032006/19AI307_JAVA/Module-10/DAY-1/README.md

 # Ex.No:10(A)         JAVA COLLECTION FRAMEWORK –ARRAY LIST
 ## AIM:
- To Create a Java Program to store n numbers (add elements of type Integer) and then display the n numbers using array List.
+ To Create a arraylist and add odd numbers from 30 to 11 and then display the result in sorting order.

 ## ALGORITHM:
 1. Start the Program